Ravi Kumar Katulu

+Career

-K. Ravi Kumar hails from Berhampur in Odisha.
-He started weightlifting at the Veer Hanuman Club in the city.
-K. Ravi Kumar was originally a bodybuilder for 7 years before he took up weightlifting.
+Ravi started weightlifting at the Veer Hanuman Club in Behrampur.
+He was originally a bodybuilder for seven years before he took up weightlifting.
 However, after his trainer Narayan Sahu's counsel he changed his attention towards weightlifting, which at last made him an outstanding performer.
-He took up weightlifting just three years before the 2010 Commonwealth games, and won with a record total of 321 kg.
+He took up weightlifting just three years before the 2010 Commonwealth Games, and won with a record total of 321 kg.

-K. Ravi Kumar won many State, National, and International awards in this short span of time.
-He won 3 gold medals in 2009 Commonwealth Games held at Penang, Malaysia.
-Then in 2010, he won 3 gold medals at the New Delhi Commonwealth Games.
+Ravi won many State, National, and International awards in this short span of time.
+He won gold in 2009 Commonwealth Championships held at Penang.

+Then in 2010, he won gold medal at the Commonwealth Games.
 He lifted 147 kg in the Snatch and 175 kg in the Clean and Jerk for a total of 321 kg in the 69 kg weightlifting category.

-In 2011, he won 3 bronze medals in senior weightlifting championship at Tongling, China.
-He also won 3 gold medals in senior weightlifting championship held at Bangalore.
-K. Ravi Kumar now works with Indian Army.
+In 2011, he won bronze in Asian Championships at Tongling.

+Ravi finished 12th in the men’s 69 kg category at the 2012 London Olympics, with lifts of 135 kg in snatch and 172 kg in clean and jerk, totaling 307 kg.

-He competed for India at the 2012 Summer Olympics, and won a silver at the 2014 Commonwealth Games in the 69 kg division.
-His lifts were 142 kg in the snatch and 17h kg in the clean and jerk for a total of 317 kg.
-He came in second to fellow Indian weightlifter Sathish Sivalingam, who set a new Games record to win.
+He won a silver at the 2014 Commonwealth Games in the 69 kg division.
+His lifts were 142 kg in the snatch and 175 kg in the clean and jerk for a total of 317 kg.
+He came in second to fellow Indian weightlifter Sathish Sivalingam, who set a new Games Record to win.
+He placed 10th in the men’s 77 kg category at the 2014 Asian Games in Incheon, recording lifts of 141 kg in the snatch and 172 kg in the clean and jerk for a total of 313 kg.

+On 5 November 2019, National Anti-Doping Agency handed him a four-year ban after he tested positive for Ostarine.
+He has retired from professional weightlifting ever since his ban.